 In order to receive credit for Seminar you need to:

 - Complete and turn in an essay to the Honors Office (Judice-Rickels Hall, Room 205).

-You are allowed three (3) unexcused absences.
+You are allowed two (2) unexcused absences.
 Participation in the seminar is worth 1 credit hour and is based on Attendance and an Essay.
 Essay questions are issued at least 6 weeks prior to the due date.